Stefanbotes/GeneralSchemaQ/VERCEL_DEPLOYMENT_GUIDE.md

 ## 🎯 Introduction

 Welcome!
-You're about to deploy your **NTAQV2 Leadership Questionnaire Application** to the internet using Vercel.
+You're about to deploy your **NTAQV2 Inner PersonaQuestionnaire Application** to the internet using Vercel.

 **What is Vercel?**
 Vercel is a hosting platform that makes it super easy to put your website online.
 Think of it as a home for your application on the internet, where people can access it 24/7.